What is it?

 - Esmolol (Brevibloc)

 Blockers should not be taken with the following medications, as they can cause an adverse reaction:

 - Antiarrhythmic medications, such as amiodarone (Nexterone), may increase cardiovascular effects, including reduced blood pressure and decreased heart rate.

-- Antihypertensive medications, such as Lisinopril (Zestril), Candesartan (Atacand) and Amlodipine (Norvasc), may also increase the likelihood of cardiovascular effects.
+- Antihypertensive drugs, such as Lisinopril (Zestril), Candesartan (Atacand), and Amlodipine (Norvasc), may also increase the likelihood of cardiovascular effects.